Masdevallia/project-mongodb-geospatial-queries/README.md

 * All people in the company have between 25 and 40 years, give them some place to go to party.
 * 30% of the company have at least 1 child.

-I started from a dataset from [Crunchbase](https://www.crunchbase.com/) which contains information on more than 18000 companies (e.g. name, address, coordinates, founded year or total money raised).
+To do so, I started from a dataset from [Crunchbase](https://www.crunchbase.com/) which contains information on more than 18000 companies (e.g. name, address, coordinates, founded year or total money raised).
 I cleaned the dataset and enriched it by adding some relevant information extracted from APIs and another datasets.
 Finally, I filitered the data based on the arguments passed by the user and displayed the final selected location for the company along with all the relevant nearby venues (airports, Starbucks, schools, night clubs and vegan restaurants) in an HTML interactive map using Folium.

 ### Data cleaning (*cleaningprocess.py*):